Patrick Wisdom Preview, Player Props: Cubs vs. Brewers

-On Saturday, Patrick Wisdom (.350 on-base percentage in past 10 games, 59 points above season-long percentage) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:10 PM ET.
+The Chicago Cubs, including Patrick Wisdom (.273 batting average in his past 10 games), battle starting pitcher Adrian Houser and the Milwaukee Brewers at American Family Field, Sunday at 3:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Brewers.
+He notched a home run while going 1-for-5 in his last game against the Brewers.

 Sportsbook Promo Codes